bZichett/Unbaffled.js/README.md

 	* development and automatic multiple frozen production versions
 		* optimized client side caching since only newly modified modules are created in new version build directory
 		* (See external repositories in django and JS for one implementation on how to use them)
+		* Keep x past versions, and delete older versions which have no dependencies to the current build.
 	* random name generator for new versions
 	* automatically increment version name based on patch/minor/major flags
 	* pull branch name